 41. Use long nose pliers

 These pliers will ensure a safe and easy unhooking of the fish, no matter how deep it is hooked.
-You will both be able to reach the hooks and get a firm grip on them.
+You will both be able to reach the hooks and get a firm grip on them to pull them out.

 Whoever came up with the idea of using this tool for big pike mouths should get a medal, for sure!
 Find the best pliers for pike mouths on Amazon here.